hovav698/superlinked_mcp_server/README.md

 2. Open your browser to the provided URL (typically `http://localhost:8501`)

+3. IMPORTANT: small unfixed bug - right after fresh environment installation, the MCP server may not load on the first app start.
+Simply refresh the browser once after the Streamlit app loads — you only need to do this one time and it fix the problem.

 ### Demo Features

 - **Real-time streaming**: See AI reasoning steps as they happen